LucasDower/ObjToSchematic/README.md

 * **Algorithm** - There are many ways to turn a triangle mesh into a voxel mesh and each method produces different results.
 Here you can choose which one you like the best.
 * **Ambient occlusion** - This is a purely visual setting and makes no difference to the outputted structure.
 [Ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) displays the shadows between adjacent blocks just like Minecraft.
 This takes quite a hit to the time to voxelise so consider turning this setting off first.
 * **Multisampling** - Multisampling should only be used if your mesh uses textures.
 It takes multiple samples of the texture to get a more representative colour for a voxel.
 If your triangles and voxels are a similar size then you'll want this on.
 If your voxels are much smaller than the triangles then you'll probably not notice the difference this makes unless your texture is very noisey.
-* **Texture filtering** - Chances are if you need to change this then you already know what it does.
-[Texture filtering](https://en.wikipedia.org/wiki/Texture_filtering) determines how colours are sampled from textures.
-You'll probably want this as *Linear*.
-If your texture is stylistically pixelated then you might want this as *Nearest*.
 * **Voxel overlap** - When two triangles next to each other are voxelised one after another the second triangle may place voxels in positions where the first triangle has already placed a voxel.
 This setting allows you to only take the *First* voxel colour or take an *Average*.

 ### Assign